WestLakeFairyland/s2orc-doc2json/README.md

 # doc2json for RAG

 This is a fork of the **doc2json** project to work with our system.
-It provides a **FastAPI** that accepts a PDF and returns the parsed content in a structured JSON format.
+It provides a **Flask API** that accepts a PDF and returns the parsed content in a structured JSON format.
 The (temporary) files are stored in the `test/work` directory.

 Architecture: